Also known as the Sapphire Blue Plymouth Rock or Blue Plymouth Rock, the Sapphire Gem is all the rage for novelty and specialty chicken fanciers.

 In fact, you can only purchase this chick from a handful of hatcheries, and it even appears as though one hatchery has the name Sapphire Gem trademarked.

 We know about this mysterious chicken because the Sapphire Gem is a cross between heritage and hybrid chickens and was developed in the Czech Republic.

 This treasured bird is said to be crossed with a Blue Plymouth rock and a Barred Plymouth Rock.

-Since the popularity and excitement over the Easter Egger has begun to dwindle, many chicken lovers are rejoicing at the addition of another fun chicken to add some spice to their flock.
+Since the popularity and excitement over the Easter Egger have begun to dwindle, many chicken lovers are rejoicing at adding another fun chicken to add some spice to their flock.

-The Sapphire Gem is a sex-linked chicken variety of chick, which means that their gender can be determined shortly after they hatch just by observing the colors of their feathers.
-This trait is caused by cross breeding chickens.
+The Sapphire Gem is a sex-linked chicken variety of chick, which means that their gender can be determined shortly after they hatch by observing their feathers’ colors.

 Another important note about the bedazzling beauties is that they do not breed true.
 If you are new to chicken lingo, this means that if you breed two Sapphire Gems, you will not necessarily get another Sapphire Gem.